Thevar Magan: Development

 In the 1980s, Muktha Srinivasan planned to direct a film based on The Godfather (1972) with Sivaji Ganesan and Kamal Haasan but the project was abandoned after Haasan's associate Ananthu felt it would be a Ganesan-focused film rather than a Haasan film.
 Haasan later wrote a script, which eventually became Thevar Magan, in seven days, although he said he was challenged to write it in twelve.
 The film was initially titled Nammavar but was later renamed to its final title.
 Haasan also said it was inspired by The Godfather and the Kannada film Kaadu (1973).
 Due to his lack of experience in directing, Haasan approached Bharathan to direct Thevar Magan.

+According to Haasan, Thevar Magan is the first film that was written using a screenwriting software called "Movie Magic".
+P. C. Sreeram was the cinematographer and N. P. Satish edited the film.
+Tirru worked as Sreeram's assistant and actor Tinku worked as assistant photographer.

+Writing disputes

+A significant controversy arose concerning Thevar Magan, with writer Kalaignanam alleging that its plot was originally his.
+According to Kalaignanam, he had previously discussed this very storyline with director Gangai Amaran, envisioning Haasan as the protagonist.
+However, the initial project was shelved.
+Later, when Thevar Magan was produced, Kalaignanam claimed Kamal Haasan appropriated his story and took sole credit for the writer.
+This contentious issue was first brought before the film council, then became the subject of a legal case.
+While Haasan reportedly reached an out-of-court settlement, Kalaignanam maintained he was unjustly defrauded, and Haasan ultimately kept the writer's credit for the film.